“It was the worst of times, it was the best of times…”

 Whilst most sound clashes in modern times don’t end in the destruction of the losing team’s equipment, and especially at somewhere as hopefully peaceful as Glastonbury, occasionally there is smoke and there is fire.

 PF Events were overseeing the entire Shangri-La area and within this the “Clash” stage.
-The systems were, somewhat unusually, being run as two sides of a stereo system – there was no effort being made to acoustically match their output levels or tonal quality (as this would have somewhat defeated the soundclash!) – it’s about quantity as well as quality.
+The systems were, as it a tradition with sound clash events, being run in mono, with a Noise Control rig going up against a Void system.
 Some heavyweight electricity generation was anticipated to cater for the gruelling pummelling that both the speakers and amps driving them were going to take over the course of the following nights.

 And it was the worst of times again…

-About that smoke we mentioned at the start…following a generator accident that managed to produce some impressive explosions and “flames coming out of the monitors!”, the Noise Control side of things was down two amps, destined to be running the bass on the system.
-Given that Void boys weren’t likely to be offering to halve their bass end drive and pass it to the Noise Control Crew, no bass meant no battle and no battle meant no clash!
+About that smoke we mentioned at the start…following a generator accident that managed to produce some impressive explosions and “flames coming out of the monitors!”, the Noise Control side of things was down two amps due to a no-show, destined to be running the bass on the system.
+Given that Void boys weren’t likely to be offering to halve their bass end drive and pass it to the Noise Control crew, no bass meant no battle and no battle meant no clash!

 Previous soundclash years had been taken care of by Neuron Pro Audio, and Kyle Marriott, manager of Neuron, was this year handling several other audio areas within Shangri-La – including the Rum Shack and the Temple.